German soccer federation raided on suspicion of tax evasion

 The authorities did not name any suspects.

 Wolfgang Niersbach was the president of the federation at the time.
-Niersbach resigned in November 2015 because of his role in the bidding process for the 2006 World Cup, which led to a Swiss criminal case investigating fraud, money laundering, criminal mismanagement and misappropriation relating to a payment of 6.7 million euros ($7.9 million) to FIFA in 2005.
+Niersbach resigned in November 2015 when he was implicated in financial wrongdoing tied to organizing the 2006 World Cup.

+Niersbach was among four defendants — three officials from the 2006 World Cup organizing committee and a former FIFA secretary general — whose trial in Switzerland opened and then collapsed in April.
+A statute of limitations expired on some evidence amid difficulties running the trial during the coronavirus pandemic.

-“From the previous investigations, it seems that the accused knew about these tax irregularities, but that he chose them consciously in order to give the DFB a large tax advantage,” Niesen said of the latest accusations.
+“From the previous investigations, it seems that the accused knew about these tax irregularities, but chose them consciously in order to give the DFB a large tax advantage,” Niesen said of the latest accusations.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports